 You can calculate the conversion rate by dividing the number of conversions during a given period by the total number of interactions with your website/ads.
 And to get your conversion rate in percent, multiply the result by 100.

 The repeat purchase rate is the percentage of customers that purchase from a company more than once.
 Actually, this is the ratio of returning buyers against the total number of customers.
-The higher your Repeat Purchase Rate, the more loyal customers your brand has.
+The higher your repeat purchase rate, the more loyal customers your brand has.

 Increasing the proportion of repeated and loyal customers by only 5% boosts profits by 25-95%.
 Therefore, keeping an eye on your repeat purchase rate is crucial.